gevent/gevent/doc/monitoring.rst

 information).
 The greenlets are organized into a tree based on the greenlet that spawned them.

+The ``print_run_info`` function is commonly hooked up to a signal handler to get the application state at any given time.

 For each greenlet the following information is printed:

 - Its current execution stack